Nexmo/nexmo-developer/app/views/contribute/structure/guides/code-snippets.md

 ### Tabbed content

-The code snippets of the Code Snippets are available in a variety of programming languages to support developers from different communities.
+The code snippets of the code snippets are available in a variety of programming languages to support developers from different communities.
 The **tabbed content** contains a tab for each [per-language config file](#language-config-files) available at the path configured in the [markdown file for each code snippet](#code-snippet-markdown-file).
 If the file exists, then there will be a tab for it.

 ### Setup steps